Cora language: Grammar

 Cora is a verb-initial language; its grammar is agglutinative and polysynthetic, particularly inflecting verbs with many affixes and clitics.
 There are a number of adpositional clitics that can also be used as relational nouns.
 Different types of subject and object marking can form the grammatical relations in the Cora language through the interplay of syntactic features like word order, topicalization, and dislocation processes.
 This is important for understanding the causative constructions and the grammatical encoding of the causer and causee.
 Conversely, the importance of understanding the causativation processes in order to process what grammatical features allow for the identification of a verbal base as either stative, intransitive, or transitive, this is due to processes being arranged according to the semantic and formal membership of the base words.
 Within the Cora language, addressing the agentive verbal bases leads semantic variation to appear, this results in facing the constraints in order to construct the morphological causatives.

 Nominal morphology

 Nouns are marked for possession and exhibit several different plural patterns.

 Pluralization

 Different classes of nouns mark the plural in different manners.
 The most common way is by means of suffixes - The suffixes used for pluralization are the following: -te, -mwa, -mwa'a, -tse, -tsi, -kʉ, -sʉ, -se, -si, -ri and -i.
 Other ways to form the plural is by reduplication of the final vowel of a noun stem or by shifting the accent from one syllable to the other.
 Another class of works form their plurals by suppletion.

 Suffix pluralization

-The suffix "mua and mua’a" is generally only used to refer to people.
+The suffix "mua and muaʼa" is generally only used to refer to people.
 Other suffixes include: -tze, -tzi, -cʌ, -sʌ, -se, -si, -ri, and -i.